Medieval philosophy: Characteristics

-One of the most heavily debated things of the period was that of faith versus reason.
+One of the most heavily debated issues of the period was that of faith versus reason.
 Avicenna and Averroes both leaned more on the side of reason.
 Augustine stated that he would never allow his philosophical investigations to go beyond the authority of God.
 Anselm attempted to defend against what he saw as partly an assault on faith, with an approach allowing for both faith and reason.
-The Augustinian solution to the faith/reason problem is to (1) believe, and then (2) seek to understand (fides quaerens intellectum).
+The Augustinian solution to the faith/reason problem is to first believe, and then subsequently seek to understand (fides quaerens intellectum).
+This was the mantra of Christian thinkers, most especially the scholastic philosophers (Albert the Great, Bonaventure, and Thomas Aquinas).